 Today on the show we have returning champion Linda Nelson from Indie Rights.
-Linda and her partner Michael Madison have been a shinning light for filmmakers in the dark world of film distribution.
-With the distribution landscape changing almost weekly, I wanted to bring Linda on to shed some light on the ever shifting marketplace.
+Linda and her partner Michael Madison have been a shining light for filmmakers in the dark world of film distribution.
+With the distribution landscape changing almost weekly, I wanted to bring Linda on to shed some light on the ever-shifting marketplace.

 Nelson Madison Films/Indie Rights was founded by Michael Madison and Linda Nelson because they believed that the future was bright for independent artists and that there was a better way to produce and distribute movies.
 They have been in business since 2000, when they produced their first film, NSYNC BIGGER THAN LIVE a Giant Screen Movie that played to sold-out crowds worldwide.

 We discuss the realities of film distribution, what filmmakers need to know, and what is selling today.
-We also throw a cold-bucket of water on filmmaker so they can snap out of delusion and better position themselves for success.
+We also throw a cold bucket of water on filmmakers so they can snap out of delusion and better position themselves for success.

 Enjoy my eye-opening conversation with Linda Nelson.

 Well guys today on the show, we have returning champion, Linda Nelson, who is a distribution specialist.
 She runs indie writes with her partner, Michael Madsen, and is doing a lot of good things for filmmakers.
 I want to bring Linda back on the show because every time she comes on, there's new stuff to talk about.
 Since last we spoke, you know, we have been going through, obviously an insane time in in the world and in the world of distribution.
 And so many things have changed.
 And she definitely has her hand on the pulse of what's going on in distribution for independent films.
 So we talk about what's going on in COVID, how she's handling it, how business is booming in some areas, and dying and others.
 And, and we also do a little bit of myth busting in regards to expectations that filmmakers have for their films.
 So without any further ado, please enjoy my conversation with Linda Nelson.